 TOLAR, MARY H., Director & Assistant Professor of School of Leadership Studies.
 BA Kansas State University, M Litt Oxford Univerisity, EdD Kansas State University.
 Research interests: art and practice of civic leadership development, women’s pathways to public service leadership, undergraduate leadership development through applied learning.

 VALENZUELA, NORMA, Visiting Instructor for American Ethnic Studies.
 BUS 1997, University of New Mexico; Albuquerque, MA 2004 and PhD 2011, Arizona State University.
 Research interests: Intersections of race/ethnicity, class and gender in

-VELLENGA, JENNIFER, Assistant Professor and Program Director, School of Music, Theater, Dance.
+VELLENGA, JENNIFER, Associate Professor and Program Director, School of Music, Theater, Dance.
 BFA, Acting, University of Miami; MFA, Directing, Ohio University.

 WHEATLEY, ALISON E., Associate Professor of English, Assistant Dean of Arts and Sciences.
 AB 1974, Barnard College; MA 1980, PhD 1994, University of Virginia.

 WOOD, NAOMI, Professor of English.
 PhD 1991, Duke University.
 Research interests: children's literature; Victorian studies; gender and feminist theory.